willogy-team/insights--tensorflow/part3/README.md

     print('[**] id: {}, layer.name: {}, filters_weights.shape: {}, biases_weights.shape: {}'.format(idx, layer.name, filters_weights.shape, biases_weights.shape))
 ```

 **Note:** We have already known the shape of each filter in a convolutional layer because we ourselves defined the filter sizes in ```train.py```.
-However, let's assume that we use a new network model and know nothing about it layers and filters.
+However, let's assume that we use a new network model and know nothing about its layers and filters.

 <p align=center>
     <img src="images/1_filtershape.JPG" width="480" alt>